nspcc-dev/neofs-spec/06-blockchain/03-balance.md

 func Transfer(from, to interop.Hash160, amount int, data interface{}) bool
 ```

-Transfer is a NEP\-17 standard method that transfers NeoFS balance from one account to other\.
-Can be invoked only by account owner\.
+Transfer is a NEP\-17 standard method that transfers NeoFS balance from one account to another\.
+It can be invoked only by the account owner\.

-Produces Transfer and TransferX notifications\.
+It produces Transfer and TransferX notifications\.
 TransferX notification will have empty details field\.

 ##### TransferX